Kelly, KS, the cultural center of Nemaha County. Continue reading

 When I was there, Kelly had a grade school and a high school, but I am pretty sure that both of them have been closed for quite a few years.

 My dad, Fr.
 Joe, and I would often play golf together, usually at the closest course in Seneca.
 It was quite an experience.
 There were only nine holes, and there was no clubhouse.
 Near the first tee was a metal box in which you were supposed to insert your green fees.
 Right in the middle of the course was an air strip that was marked with out-of bounds stakes.
-I seem to remember a plane landing there once.
-After landing they left the plane on the side of the strip and walked away.
+I seem to remember a plane landing there at least once.
+After landing the occupants of the plane left it on the side of the air strip and walked away.
 There was nothing resembling an airport.

 It was no more difficult to judge the speed of putts than on a flat grass surface and much easier than on a hilly grass surface.
 Moreover, this being Kansas, you did not really need to worry much about the putt breaking one way or the other.
 Three-putting was almost unheard of.

 It was, however, quite difficult to make an iron shot stop on the green.
 There was no “bite”.
-You had to leave the shot short and hope that the ball made it to the green and then ran out of steam.
+You had to leave the shot short and hope that the ball bounced or rolled onto the green and then ran out of steam.

 The course had no watering system, and in late summer it was similar to playing on asphalt with patches here and there of grass and weeds.
 Nevertheless, I enjoyed playing here immensely.
 A few times Fr.
 Joe and I played during my annual stay.
 He always had a better score than I did, and that bothered me.
 I took the game much too seriously.

-VVDuring the day Fr.
+During the day Fr.
 Joe was often busy with church stuff.
 I would watch TV, the antenna of which was capable of receiving two channels, #2 from St. Joseph, MO, and #13 from Topeka, KS.
 I remember watching lots of game shows.
 My favorite was Video Village.
 I also watched the wrestling shows from St. Joe on Saturday morning.
-This was a particular treat that I could not enjoy in KC.
+This was a particular treat that I could not enjoy at home.

 Fr.
 Joe was an accomplished artist.
 Unfortunately, at the time I had not the slightest interest in the subject.
 When he came to visit us, Fr.
 Joe, my mom, and I would sometimes go to the Nelson Gallery of Art.
 I can’t say that these were my favorite times.